 If you have a continence problem, ask for a referral to a continence nurse or specialist.
 There are many ways to treat and manage incontinence.
 There are specialists on the hospital staff who can help you with bladder and bowel problems.

 Concerns about going to the toilet in hospital

 Many people are worried about how they will reach the toilet after a surgical procedure, or how they will use a bed pan if they have to remain in bed.
 Hospital staff deal with this concern every day.
-They are professional, empathetic and supportive, and you will find that they will support you in your bathroom habits without making you feel embarrassed.
+They are professional, understanding and supportive, and you will find that they will help you in your toileting without making you feel embarrassed.

 If you have concerns, ask the nursing staff when you arrive about what will happen when you need to go to the toilet.

 Incontinence in hospital

 In hospital, a patient may involuntarily leak urine (urinary incontinence) or pass stool (faecal incontinence).
 In some cases, incontinence may result from the environment rather than from the person’s physical condition.

 - Being given diuretics (medication that increases the amount of water and sodium that is excreted as urine), which causes the bladder to fill more often with urine.